* Experts call for satellite-based navigation

 Simply providing the connectivity is not enough, however, and this is one reason the cockpit is moving into the digital age at a slower pace than the smart phones of their passengers.

-"It has got to be super-reliable and secure.
-You can't rely on any system that has a failure rate that would be perfectly acceptable for a cellphone: say, 1 in 100 calls.
-In aircraft, one in a billion is an acceptable safety factor," said Weber.
-(Reporting by Andrea Shalal in Washington and Brenda Goh in London; Editing by Gareth Jones)
+“It has got to be super-reliable and secure.
+You can’t rely on any system that has a failure rate that would be perfectly acceptable for a cellphone: say, 1 in 100 calls.
+In aircraft, one in a billion is an acceptable safety factor,” said Weber.
+(Andrea Shalal reported from Washington and Brenda Goh from London; Editing by Gareth Jones)